-As an example my Cuban friends have a regular housekeeper who travels across town three (3) times a week to clean their apartment.
-After the plumber broke the pipes and flooded the entire apartment with raw sewage we called her at 8pm for help.
+As an example, my Cuban friends have a regular housekeeper who travels across town three (3) times a week to clean their apartment.
+After the plumber broke the pipes and flooded the entire apartment with raw sewage, we called her for help at 8pm.

 She threw her daughters into a taxi with brooms, mops and buckets in hand.
 They raced over and proceeded to help us clean s**t out of the apartment until well after midnight.
 She washed, mopped and disinfected every inch of the place.
 And then washed our clothes and cooked us dinner.

 I was astonished.
 She only has a regular salary of roughly $1000CUP per day.
 So I gave her a $100USD (17000CUP) tip.
 A little amount for me.
 But a large sum of money for her.